Neural network method to search for long transient gravitational waves: Results

 \subsection{Computational load}

 The total computing time for all the tasks described in this paper has been of the order of several hours.
-In particular, the creation of all the maps ($\sim$ 7000) on a M1 CPU took about 6 hours.
-In addition, on a single NVIDIA L40S GPU with 48GB of RAM, we needed 3 hours to train the denoiser with $\sim$2000 maps and 20 minutes to denoise $\sim$5000 maps.
-To train the classifier, 30 minutes were needed on $\sim$4000 maps and the classification task took less than 5 minutes on $\sim$1000 maps.
-In other words, to train both models, we needed $\sim$ 6000 maps of 1200 s that correspond up to 40 days of data.
-For more information, see the appendix (\ref{GPUcost}).
+In particular, the creation of all the maps ($\mathcal{O}$(7000)) took about 6 hours.
+In addition, we needed 3 hours to train the denoiser with $\mathcal{O}$(2000) maps and 20 minutes to denoise $\mathcal{O}$(5000) maps.
+To train the classifier, 30 minutes were needed on $\mathcal{O}$(4000) maps, and the classification task took less than 5 minutes on $\mathcal{O}$(1000) maps.
+In other words, to train both models, we needed $\mathcal{O}$(6000) maps of 1200 s that correspond up to 40 days of data.
+For more information, see Appendix \ref{GPUcost}.